ADSS Signing Server

 An error has occurred whilst verifying the document, possible reasons include:

-* The document may not be a valid PDF
+* The file may not be a valid PKCS#7 object

-* The document may not contain any standard PDF signatures
+* The file may not contain any PKCS#7 signatures

-If you have supplied a PDF document then our support team can check that it is compatible by sending it (zipped please) to firstname.lastname@example.org with a short note explaining that an error occurred while verifying the PDF within the Ascertia website demo system.
+If you have supplied your own file then our support team can check that it is compatible by sending it (zipped please) to firstname.lastname@example.org with a short note explaining that an error occurred while verifying PKCS#7 signatures within the Ascertia website demo system.